Experiencing bioluminescence whilst night diving is an experience to enjoy

-If you've not scuba dived yet, or if you have and have yet to do a night dive, you may have seen a firefly on land.
-If you have then you've experienced a bioluminescent creature.
+If you’ve not scuba dived yet, or if you have dived and have yet been on a night dive, you may have seen a firefly on land.
+If you have then you’ve experienced a bioluminescent creature.

 I’d probably say that bioluminescent creatures are more common in the oceans, rather than on land.

 As already mentioned, scientists are still not sure why so many creatures use bioluminescence.
 Some possible reasons are to warm predators to stay away.
 Whilst other creatures are the complete opposite and use their bioluminescence to lure or detect their prey.
 Like the Angler Fish mentioned above.